Cogent Communications

-Cogent Communications is a multinational internet service provider based in the United States.
+Cogent Communications Holdings, Inc. is a multinational internet service provider based in the United States.
 Cogent's primary services consist of Internet access and data transport, offered on a fiber optic, IP data-only network, along with colocation in data centers.
-Although Cogent is not a Tier 1 ISP by definition, due to lack of complete IPv6 connectivity, the company still advertises itself a Tier 1 ISP.
-There has been debate among networking professionals as to whether or not this amounts to false advertising.

 Acquisition history

 Cogent was founded in 1999 at the peak of the industry's growth and was funded by angel investors including members of Keiretsu Forum.
 In three years, Cogent acquired 13 other failing carriers, purchasing $14 billion in capital for $60 million, including $4 billion worth of Property, Plant and Equipment.